Amman to Petra: How to Travel

-Surrounded by mountains riddled with gorges and passages, explore Petra, one of the Seven Wonders of the World and a renowned archaeological site that blends ancient Eastern traditions with Hellenistic architecture.
-The Treasury can be seen for the first time as you enter the "Rose City" through the narrow canyon of Al Siq.
-A trip to Amman, Jordan’s capital city, is the starting point for almost all the tours heading to the “Lost City”.
-From Amman, travelers can easily find various transport modes and many tours to Petra.
+Surrounded by mountains riddled with gorges and passages, the ancient city of Petra is a renowned archaeological site that blends ancient Eastern traditions with Hellenistic architecture.
+As you travel from Amman to Petra and enter the “Rose City” through the narrow canyon of Al Siq, you get the first glimpse of the Treasury, one of the most iconic monuments of Petra.
+From then, your tour gets even more interesting.
+Explore the Street of Facades, the Royal Tombs, the Great Temple, and several other fascinating sites.
+A trip to Amman, Jordan’s capital city, is the starting point for almost all the tours to Petra.

 Ways to Get to Petra from Amman